MIDFIELDR/midfielddata/README.md

 ## Build

 midfielddata currently passes R CMD check with the results shown below.
-The “note” is expected given the large size of the data table.
+As a general rule, CRAN expects packages to not exceed 5 Mb, hence the “note” below.

-due to the size of the data sets.
-Anything over 5Mb
+    0 errors | 0 warnings | 1 note

-    0 errors v | 0 warnings v | 1 note x
+    NOTE  installed size is 18.4Mb

-    NOTE installed size is 18.5Mb
+          sub-directories of 1Mb or more:
-         sub-directories of 1Mb or more: data  18.4Mb
+          data 18.0Mb

     R CMD check succeeded